 The National Electronics Museum has nine permanent exhibitions and one rotating temporary exhibit.
 The galleries display breakthroughs in electronic history in the areas of communications, radar, countermeasures, electro-optical, underwater and satellites.
+Preview the galleries with a virtual tour!

 - Use our hands on equipment to generate electricity and experiment with magnetism